 5. Think about a Senior's Safety, Security and Comfort

 Elders can be seen as vulnerable adults, particularly, in high-traffic travel centers.
 Don't give the scalawags any opportunity to steal from your parent.

 Mom might not carry a purse but, instead a money belt worn under a blouse or a neat Passage Wallet hidden under her coat by a neck cord.
 Dad should not carry a wallet in his back pocket but, instead, the same Passage Wallet from the neck cord or as a hidden wallet tucked into his pants and secured to his belt.

 Advise Mom or Dad, if traveling alone, always to keep their carry-on between their feet when standing, or with the shoulder strap looped around the leg of a chair when seated.

 For comfort, consider the purchase of a travel pillow, a c-shaped balloon that supports the neck and head when resting aboard transportation.

 6. Arrange Medication Management

 Most mature adults take five or more medications once or even several times a day.
 The transportation staff has no obligation regarding the medical dosing of your parent.
-But you can ask in advance that at a specified time (stated in local time), the staff remind Mom or Dad to take the medication.
 The alternative is to provide your parent with an alarm watch.